Plots

 Need for Complete Documentation

-The Speculative Tax: Deadlines, Calculation, and Exceptions
+The Speculation Tax: Deadlines, Calculation, and Exceptions

-Utilisation of Allowances and Exceptions
+Utilising Allowances and Exceptions

 Inheritance Tax: Valuation of the Property and Tax Optimisation